serokell/blog-posts/Haskell Parser Combinators/article.md

 ### Using Haskell locations

 Let's change our parser runner a bit so it starts with the current line and column.
-We will create a new auxiliary `parseSExpWithPos` which takes a `SourcePos`, and uses it for the initial state.
+We will create a new auxiliary `parseSExpWithPos`, which takes a `SourcePos` and uses it for the initial state.
 This function was created from our old `parseSExp`.

 Additionally, we create a new `parseSExp` with the default position.